 - (1) A subpoena may be served by any person who is not a party and is not less than eighteen (18) years of age.
-Service of a subpoena on a person named therein shall be made by delivering a copy thereof to such person and, if that person's attendance is commanded, - (a) if the witness is to be paid from funds appropriated by the legislature to the administrative office of the courts for payment of state witnesses or for the payment of witnesses in indigency cases, by processing for payment to such witness the fee and mileage prescribed by regulation of the administrative office of the courts; - (b) for all persons not described in Subparagraph (1)(a) of this paragraph, by tendering to that person the full fee for one day's expenses provided by Subsection A of Section 10-8-4 NMSA 1978 as per diem for nonsalaried public officers attending a board or committee meeting and the mileage provided by Subsection D of Section 10-8-4 NMSA 1978.
+Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person and, if that person's attendance is commanded: - (a) if the witness is to be paid from funds appropriated by the legislature to the administrative office of the courts for payment of state witnesses or for the payment of witnesses in indigency cases, by processing for payment to such witness the fee and mileage prescribed by regulation of the administrative office of the courts; - (b) for all persons not described in Subparagraph (1)(a) of this paragraph, by tendering to that person the full fee for one day's expenses provided by Subsection A of Section 10-8-4 NMSA 1978 as per diem for nonsalaried public officers attending a board or committee meeting and the mileage provided by Subsection D of Section 10-8-4 NMSA 1978.
 The fee for per diem expenses shall not be prorated.
 If attendance is required for more than one (1) day, a full day's expenses shall be paid prior to commencement of each day attendance is required.
 When the subpoena is issued on behalf of the state or an officer or agency thereof, fees and mileage need not be tendered.
-When the subpoena is issued on behalf of the defendant in a criminal action, and when the person whose attendance is commanded is an officer or agent of the state or any agency thereof, fees and mileage need not be tendered; - (2) Proof of service when necessary shall be made by filing with the clerk of the court a return substantially in the form approved by the Supreme Court;
+When the subpoena is issued on behalf of the defendant in criminal actions and when the person whose attendance is commanded is an officer or agent of the state or any agency thereof, fees and mileage need not be tendered.
+Prior to or at the same time as service of any subpoena commanding production of documents and things or inspection of premises before trial, notice shall be served on each party in the manner prescribed by Rule 7-209 NMRA; - (2) Proof of service when necessary shall be made by filing with the clerk of the court a return substantially in the form approved by the Supreme Court;

-- (3) Personal service of the subpoena may be completed by serving the individual or, in the case of a police officer or agent of the state, by serving an on-site supervisor or a representative designated by the agency that employs the individual to be served. - (4) Prior to or at the same time as service of any subpoena, notice shall be served on each party and all counsel in the manner prescribed by Rule 7-209 NMRA.
+(3) Personal service of the subpoena may be completed by serving the individual or, in the case of a police officer or agent of the state, by serving an on-site supervisor or a representative designated by the agency that employs the individual to be served.